. .

 First, in the play, musical and films, Eliza seeks out Higgins to teach her to speak English “more genteel.”
 She overhears him claim that, if she improves her speech she could “get her a place as lady’s maid or shop assistant,” which “requires better English” than being a duchess.
 The next day she goes to his house and offers to pay for her lessons.
 By changing how she talks – her diction and accent – Eliza knows she will be able to raise her employment prospects.
 Because of her commitment to moving up the class ladder, she endures Higgins’s insults, while railing right back at him.
 Judy, on the other hand, despairs of being changed into Madeleine, whose fashionable clothes, hair color, hairstyle, and manner of speech identify her as upper class.
 Judy is pleased with being and sounding working class.

 Second, in Pygmalion the film, as well as My Fair Lady, the revised conclusion from Shaw’s play means that, instead of Eliza and Higgins being apart (seemingly for good), they are reunited after a brief separation.
 Yet they aren’t reconciled.
 In the last scene, Higgins is listening to one of his early recordings of Eliza’s speech when, unseen by him, she enters his room and speaks.
 As soon as he realizes she has returned, with his back to her, he says, “Where the devil are my slippers?”
 Their standoff resumes.
 It remains to be seen whether she will still do his bidding (like getting his slippers and running his errands), just as it is unknown whether she will ever change his “nature” and “manners.”
-As she first wished, he has changed her through the correction of her way of speaking.
-However, the musical and the films end without Eliza changing Higgins for the better.
+As she had wanted, he changed her way of speaking.
+However, the musical and the films end without Eliza changing Higgins.
 That is, she doesn’t alter his behavior like Judy does to Scottie in their confrontation in the belfry.

 Whatever the intentions of the screenwriters, or the director, the end of Vertigo reveals the film as a cautionary tale not only of the immorality but also the risk taken in a man’s domination of a woman.
 It won’t do to say that Judy’s demise is justice served for her role in the murder of Gavin’s wife, since there is no indication that Gavin himself will ever be arrested.
 There has to be some logical reason to explain the cause of her death, one that eschews the trivial, namely that she gets fatally frightened by the sudden arrival of the nun in the belfry and hearing her voice from out of the darkness.
 The explanation lies in Scottie’s blame for having Judy at the bell tower in the first place.